 A research article by Bauer and others focuses on the high water usage in Industrial Parks in China and how housing developments are appearing around the edges of these Industrial parks, creating ‘edge cities.’

 Industries use enormous amounts of water and produce the same amount of wastewater.
-The additional residential developments would increase the demand for water, and water availability would be essential to meet increasing demands.
+The additional residential developments would increase water demand, and ensuring water availability would be essential to meet these growing demands.

 In China, urbanisation increased from 41.8 per cent in 2004 to 53.7 per cent in 2014, with a growth rate of 1.2 per cent yearly.
 This raised water use from 333 billion tons to 618 billion tons.